HKRC, PO Box 484, Welwyn Garden City AL7 9HB.

 - Animals at the circuit must be kept within your pit space whilst racing or practice is taking place.
 Animals are not permitted in the Pare Ferme and Dummy Grid areas or on the circuit at any time.
 Offenders may be excluded from the meeting and refused entry to future meetings.

 - Parents /guardians who do not desire the photographer to photograph their children should make their wishes known to the photographer.
-If family photographs are to be taken then the individual must sign on in race control.

 - No repairs are permitted to be made to karts on track.
 The driver must remain with the in a safe location and recover the kart to parc ferme when instructed by an HKRC Official.
 Anyone found repairing the kart on track will be excluded from the race.